sjtrimble/angular/aio/content/tutorial/getting-started.md

 }
 ```

-### @Input()

-Inputs define what data can be passed INTO your component.
-Whenever a parent component's property binding is updated, the property you mark with `@Input` will also be updated as a part of Angular's change detection.
-In the example above, the `name` property is updated when the parent component updates the `name` through a binding.

-### @Output()

 Outputs are used to create custom events in your component.
-We create a new EventEmitter and store it as an `@Output()` property of our component.
-This newly created `EventEmitter` has a method `emit` that you can call whenever your custom event has occurred, in response to some action from the template, or based on some asynchronous process.
+We create a new `EventEmitter` and store it as an `@Output()` property of our component.
+This newly created `EventEmitter` instance has a method `emit` that you can call whenever your custom event has occurred, in response to some action from the template, or based on some asynchronous process.

-By property binding and event binding with a nested component we can build elaborate structures of components that take in state, and give back events.
+With inputs and outputs, you build elaborate tree structures of components that take in state, and give back events using property and event bindings.
 Read more about these bindings in the [Template Syntax Guide](guide/template-syntax).

-## Component Task
+## Display a product preview

+The steps below show you how to use an `Input` to display details for a single product.

-### Create a product preview component
+### 1. Create a products folder

-1. Right click on the `app` folder and create a new folder named `products`.
+Right click on the `app` folder and create a new folder named `products`.
+This folder will contain the relevant functionality for the `products` feature area.

+### 2. Create a product interface

-2. In the `products` folder, generate an interface named `product`.
+Right click on the `products` folder, use the `Angular Generator` to generate an interface named `product`.

 <code-example header="src/app/products/product.ts" path="getting-started/src/app/products/product.1.ts">
 </code-example>

 This interface refers to the structure of a product, including its name, description, and other details as needed.
 It also provides you a consistent way to reference a `Product` throughout your application.

+### 3. Create a product preview component

-3. Right on the `products` folder and generate a new component named `product-preview`.
+1. Right on the `products` folder and generate a new component named `product-preview`.
-4. In the `ProductPreviewComponent` class, add `Input` the imports from the `@angular/core` package.
+2. In the `ProductPreviewComponent` class, add `Input` the imports from the `@angular/core` package.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="core-imports">
 </code-example>

-5. Import the `Product` interface using its path relative to the `product-preview` folder.
+3. Import the `Product` interface using its path relative to the `product-preview` folder.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="product-imports">
 </code-example>

-6. Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
+4. Define a property in the `ProductPreviewComponent` class named `product` and use the `Input` decorator on it.
 Give the `product` a define type using the `Product` interface.

 <code-example header="src/app/products/product-preview/product-preview.component.ts" path="getting-started/src/app/products/product-preview/product-preview.component.ts" region="inputs-outputs">
 </code-example>

+When the `app-product-preview` component is used within a template and its `product` property is updated, change detection will be run on the component with the new data being displayed.

-7. Update the `ProductPreviewComponent` template to display the data received from our `Input`.
+5. Update the `ProductPreviewComponent` template to display the data received from our `Input`.

 <code-example header="src/app/products/product-preview/product-preview.component.html (Product Input)" path="getting-started/src/app/products/product-preview/product-preview.component.1.html">
 </code-example>

-8. Ttest the `app-product-preview` component and provide a product with its name and description.
+6. Test the `app-product-preview` component and provide a product with its name and description.

 <code-example header="src/app/app.component.1.html (Sample Preview)" path="getting-started/src/app/app.component.1.html" linenums="false" region="product-preview">
 </code-example>

+The `app-product-preview` component displays a single product with the product name and description.

 ## Services

-Services are an important part of Angular applications.
-Services in Angular are a shared instance of a class that can be made available to any part of your application using the [dependency injection system](/guide/dependency-injection).
+Services are an integral part of Angular applications.
+Services in Angular are an instance of a class that can be made available to any part of your application using the [dependency injection system](/guide/dependency-injection).

 Services are used to encapsulate data and functionality.

-### Creating
+### Creating a service

 To create a service, simply create a class and decorate it with `@Injectable()`.